 A fee of CAD\$16,800 was paid to GGA for services rendered to the Company in 2015.
+No services were obtained or fees paid in 2016.

 Compensation Framework

 The Company uses three key compensation components to achieve the executive compensation program's objectives: base salary, annual performance incentive and long-term incentive.